NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 <a name="our-world-oasis-api-social-network-website"></a>
 #### Our World/OASIS API/Social Network Website

-As well as the smartphone & desktop/console versions of Our World/OASIS, there will also be a tradional website, which will be the social network part of the system where people can view people's profiles/avatars, their karma, chat, find people with similar passions & interests.
-You can also help other people in need and gain karma, etc. They can also view the various satillite apps/games/websites that are linked and integrated into the OASIS System.
-Just like the smartphone & console/desktop versions they can also launch the satillite app/game/website from the website.
+As well as the smartphone & desktop/console versions of Our World/OASIS, there will also be a traditional website, which will be the social network part of the system where people can view people's profiles/avatars, their karma, chat, find people with similar passions & interests.
+You can also help other people in need and gain karma, etc. They can also view the various satellite apps/games/websites that are linked and integrated into the OASIS System.
+Just like the smartphone & console/desktop versions they can also launch the satellite app/game/website from the website.

 There will also be a AR & VR version of the social network fully integrated into the smartphone and desktop/console versions of Our World.